Lactarius aspideus

-Lactarius aspideoides, commonly known as the bright yellow milkcap, is a species of fungus in the family Russulaceae.
+Lactarius aspideus, commonly known as the bright yellow milkcap, is a species of fungus in the family Russulaceae.
 Distinctive characteristics of the fruit body include the sticky, pale yellow cap, and the abundant latex that stains the mushroom tissue lilac.
 It is found in North America.

 Taxonomy

 The species was first described scientifically by Gertrude Simmons Burlingham in 1907.
 She found the fungus while collecting in Newfane, Vermont.
-Lactarius aspideoides is classified in the section Aspideini of the subgenus Piperites of the genus Lactarius.
-Within the Aspideini it is further organized in the stirps Aspideus, along with L. aroostookensis, L. pseudoaspideus, and L. aspideus.
+Lactarius aspideus is classified in the section Aspideini of the subgenus Piperites of the genus Lactarius.
+Within the Aspideini it is further organized in the stirps Aspideus, along with L. aroostookensis, and L. pseudoaspideus.

-The later homonym Lactarius aspideoides, named by Robert Kühner in 1975, is an illegitimate name under the rules of the International Code of Botanical Nomenclature.
-It is now considered synonymous with Lactarius salicis-reticulatae.

-The specific epithet aspideoides means "shield-like".
-The common name is the "bright yellow milkcap".

 Description

 The cap is fleshy and firm, initially convex and umbilicate (with a central depression like a navel), then flattened before becoming funnel-shaped in maturity.
 Reaching diameters of 3–8 cm, caps are a sulfur-yellow color, with faint zones of narrow concentric rings of lighter and darker yellow tones.
 The cap is very sticky when wet, and has a thick and persisting gluten.
 The margin (edge of the cap) is rolled inward and has minute hairs in young specimens.
 The gills are whitish then cream-colored, spotted with yellow, and packed close together.
 Sometimes the gills fork next the stem.
 Their attachment to the stem is adnate—broadly attached to the stalk slightly above the bottom of the gill, with most of the gill fused to the stem.
 They are 4 mm broad, and stain lilac when the gill tissue has been damaged.
 The stem is sulfur yellow, often spotted with deeper yellow, sticky when young or wet, and equal in width throughout or abruptly smaller at the base.
 Its surface is smooth, and it is 3–6 cm long and 10–15 mm thick.
 The flesh is whitish, changing to a faint lilac color where exposed to the air.
 The latex is white, and has a bitter taste.

 In deposit, such as with a spore print, the spores appear pale yellow.
 Use of a light microscope reveals further details: they are roughly spherical to broadly ellipsoid, measuring 7–9 by 7–8 μm, and covered with widely spaced, branching broad ridges between 0.5–1.5 μm high.
 The basidia, the spore-bearing cells, are 35–40 by 8–11 μm, four-spored, and club-shaped.